vyroenergy/cdk-express-lambda-apigw/readme.md

 ### Pre-reqs

-First things first, make sure you have an AWS account and have local CLI access to deploy to it.
+Make sure you have an AWS account and have local CLI access to deploy to it.
 Google can walk you through this.
 You should be able to do something like `aws s3 ls` and see a list of S3 buckets in your account.

 ```
 pnpm i